Chrissy-Ann/chrissy-ann.github.io/README.md

-This is my personal portfolio website that I created to show of some of my projects
+This is my personal portfolio website that I created to show of some of my projects.